-- 2 large head cauliflower (chopped into florets)
+- 2 large heads of cauliflower - chopped into florets

-- Steam cauliflower.
-Place the cauliflower florets in a large steamer basket set inside a large pot with approximately 1-inch of water.
+- Steam the cauliflower.
+Place the cauliflower florets in a large steamer basket set inside a large pot with approximately 1 inch of water.
 Cover with a lid and bring the water to a boil.
-Steam for 10-15 minutes, or until the cauliflower is fork-tender.
+Steam for 10-15 minutes or until the cauliflower is fork-tender.
 Remove cauliflower from heat, drain, and return to the pot.
 Cover with a lid and allow cauliflower to rest for 5 minutes.

 - Puree the cauliflower.
 Add the cooked cauliflower florets and sour cream to a large high-speed blender.
 Pulse several times then process until smooth, scraping down the sides of the blender as needed (you may need to do this in two batches).

 - Puree again.
-Transfer half of the melted garlic butter, parmesan cheese, and 1 teaspoon salt and black pepper, to the blender filled with the mashed cauliflower.
+Transfer half of the melted garlic butter, parmesan cheese, and one teaspoon salt and black pepper, to the blender filled with the mashed cauliflower.
 Blend.
-Season with additional salt and pepper, to taste.
+Season with additional salt and pepper to taste.

 - Serve.
 Transfer mashed cauliflower to a large serving bowl and drizzle with the remaining melted garlic butter.
 Serve.

-- I added two large heads of cauliflower.
+- I made this recipe using two large heads of cauliflower.
 If you plan to feed more than 4-6 people with decent appetites, I would add a third.

 - Sour cream is one of my must-have ingredients whenever I make mashed potatoes.
 Since we are not adding any milk or buttermilk to this recipe, the sour cream and butter are the two ingredients that help move the blender along and puree the steamed cauliflower.
 Feel free to substitute with Greek yogurt if necessary.

-- If you do NOT like garlic, or you only like it just a little, I highly recommend cutting the total amount of garlic in half.
+- If you do not like garlic or only like it a little, I highly recommend cutting the total amount of garlic in half.

-- I always use salted butter but feel free to use unsalted butter and add more salt as needed.
+- I always use salted butter when I cook.
+Feel free to use unsalted butter and add more salt as needed.
 You can easily make your cauliflower mash healthier by cutting the total amount of butter in half.

 - Use a tamper to help push the steamed cauliflower down as you blend it.
 For the thickest, creamiest results, try not to add additional milk or liquids other than the butter and sour cream.